pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

   - Added short-hand syntactic sugar for constraints to handle default cases.
   - Changed it so that you can no longer specify multiple constraints.
   - Use defaults for `count` of each role, and `ROLE_CONSTRAINTS` syntax.
+  - Added `SCHEDULE` property
+  - Removed further ambiguous cases such as count when using dictionary syntax.